mikelind28/README-Made-Easy/README.md

 ## Usage

 From within the README-Made-Easy directory, simply run ```node index.js``` in the Command Line.
-Then, simply answer each question that is prompted from within the CLI.
+Then, answer each question that is prompted from within the CLI.
 That's it!

 After all of the questions are answered, a new SAMPLE.md file is created, as well as a LICENSE.text if you've selected a license.

+## Credits

+REAME-Made-Easy uses the [inquirer.js](https://github.com/SBoudrias/Inquirer.js/blob/main/packages/inquirer/README.md) and the [colors.js](https://github.com/Marak/colors.js) node packages.

+## License

+This project is licensed under